Equivariant Evidential Deep Learning for Interatomic Potentials: Abstract

 \section{Abstract}

-Uncertainty quantification (UQ) is critical for assessing the reliability of machine learning interatomic potentials (MLIPs) in molecular dynamics (MD) simulations, identifying extrapolation regimes and enabling uncertainty-aware workflows such as active learning for training dataset construction.
-Existing UQ approaches for MLIPs are often limited by high computational cost or suboptimal performance.
-Evidential deep learning (EDL) provides a theoretically grounded single-model alternative that determines both aleatoric and epistemic uncertainty in a single forward pass.
-However, extending evidential formulations from scalar targets to vector-valued quantities such as atomic forces introduces substantial challenges, particularly in maintaining statistical self-consistency under rotational transformations.
-To address this, we propose \textit{Equivariant Evidential Deep Learning for Interatomic Potentials} ($\text{e}^2$IP), a backbone-agnostic framework that models atomic forces and their uncertainty jointly by representing uncertainty as a full $3\times3$ symmetric positive definite covariance tensor that transforms equivariantly under rotations.
-Experiments on diverse molecular benchmarks show that $\text{e}^2$IP provides a stronger accuracy-efficiency-reliability balance than the non-equivariant evidential baseline and the widely used ensemble method.
-It also achieves better data efficiency through the fully equivariant architecture while retaining single-model inference efficiency.
+Uncertainty quantification (UQ) is critical for the reliable deployment of machine learning interatomic potentials (MLIPs) in molecular dynamics (MD) simulations.
+Evidential deep learning (EDL) offers a theoretically grounded single-model alternative to expensive ensemble methods, estimating both aleatoric and epistemic uncertainty in a single forward pass.
+However, extending EDL from scalar targets to vector-valued atomic forces introduces a fundamental challenge: the predicted covariance must transform equivariantly under rotations to maintain statistical self-consistency.
+We propose $\text{e}^2$IP, a backbone-agnostic evidential framework that represents force uncertainty as a full $3\times3$ symmetric positive definite (SPD) covariance tensor, constructed via a tangent-space parameterization and Riemannian exponential map that jointly guarantees positive definiteness and $SO(3)$ equivariance.
+Experiments on liquid water, MD22, rMD17, and silica glass benchmarks show that $\text{e}^2$IP achieves better calibration (CE, ES, NLL) than deep ensembles --- including heteroskedastic variants --- while retaining single-model inference efficiency with ${\sim}4.5\times$ speedup.